tcui001/tcui001.github.io/_pages/code.md

 A newer version of the code using fully object-oriented programming is under development.

-Download MATLAB code from GitHub [https://github.com/fastfins/fastfins.m](https://github.com/fastfins/fastfins.m)
+Download MATLAB code from [fastfins.m](https://github.com/fastfins/fastfins.m).

 #### References: